blueogive/scipython-docker/README.md

 This repo contains a `Dockerfile` to build a foundational scientific Python [Docker](https://www.docker.com) image.
 Built images are hosted on [Docker Hub](https://hub.docker.com/blueogive/scipython-docker).
-The foundation of the image is the [Miniconda](https://conda.io/miniconda.html) environment management system developed by
+The foundation of the image is the [Mambaforge](https://github.com/conda-forge/miniforge#mambaforge) environment management system developed by the Conda-Forge community.
-[Anaconda, Inc](https://www.anaconda.com/).
-Miniconda is augmented by the rapidly maturing [Mamba](https://github.com/mamba-org/mamba) package manager, which enables much faster builds than `conda`.
 Core packages included in the image include:
 * CPython (3.8)
 * Numpy
 * SciPy